clangd/coc-clangd/README.md

 | clangd.fallbackFlags                  | extra clang flags used to parse files when no compilation database is found          | `[]`     |
 | clangd.path                           | path to `clangd` executable                                                          | `clangd` |

+Note:

+Semantic highlighting is disabled by default in coc.nvim, you can enable it with `semanticTokens.enable`.

 ## Commands

 - `clangd.switchSourceHeader`: switch between source/header files